 Nagzira Wildlife Sanctuary is spread over the common border of Gondia and Bhandara districts, or northeastern Maharashtra.
 The Nagpur Circle of the Forest Department oversees the maintenance of the sanctuary.

 The wildlife sanctuary external boundary is almost 105 km-long while the internal boundary is almost 30 km-long.
 The region is bordered in the north by Belapur and Mangaezari village, by the broad-gauge Gondia-Chandrapur railway line in the east, the Pitezati fazal forest and Sakoli Range to the west and the Reserve Forest Boundary to the south.

-The main type of vegetation in Nagzhira Wildlife Sanctuary is the Southern Tropical Dry Deciduous Forest, and the commonly-found trees here include teak and bamboo, apart from numerous other species of plant life.
+The main type of vegetation in Nagzira Wildlife Sanctuary is the Southern Tropical Dry Deciduous Forest, and the commonly-found trees here include teak and bamboo, apart from numerous other species of plant life.

-In terms of wildlife the Nagzhira Wildlife Sanctuary is teeming with various mammals, both, carnivores and herbivores.
+In terms of wildlife the Nagzira Wildlife Sanctuary is teeming with various mammals, both, carnivores and herbivores.

 The Royal Bengal Tiger is the main attraction in this wildlife preserve, apart from:

 - Indian Wolf